 In the early years of the 21st century, the name of Joe Dobson, a right-handed pitcher who toiled for 10 years with the Red Sox, rarely crops up in discussions of the better Boston players of the past.
-Nonetheless, his 106-72 record places him ninth on the all-time team list for wins and his .596 winning percentage has him in 13th place among those with 100 or more decisions.
+Nonetheless, his 106-72 record places him ninth (through 2012) on the Red Sox all-time team list for wins and his .596 winning percentage has him in 13th place among those with 100 or more decisions.
 Leigh Grossman succinctly summarized his career: “never a great pitcher, but he was good and consistent for a long time.”
 The only category Dobson ever led his league in was wild pitches, but he was a key component in the pennant-winning year of 1946 and no Red Sox pitcher surpassed him over the following four years when Boston was regularly in contention.

 Dobson was a big pitcher for the day, 6’2” tall, with a playing weight of 200 pounds and a shock of wavy hair that earned him the nicknames “Burrhead” and “Curly.”
 Joe hailed from Oklahoma, born in the south-central farm town of Durant on January 20, 1917, a little more than nine years after Oklahoma became the country’s 46th state.
 The youngest of 14 children born to William and Lura Dobson, he moved with his family to Coolidge, Arizona, when Joe was 6 years old.
 William Dobson was a farmer who turned to carpentry in his later years.
 Midway between Phoenix and Tucson, it was in Coolidge that Joe was raised and where at age 9 or 10 he lost his left thumb and part of his forefinger in a childhood accident while inexpertly trying to blow up a rock with a dynamite cap a friend had found.